MicrosoftDocs/learn/learn-pr/azure/stage-deploy-app-service-deployment-slots/includes/3-exercise-create-deployment-slots.md

 1. On the resulting **Deployment Center** pane, select the **Local Git/FTPS credentials** tab.

-1. Under **User scope**, enter a new username and password of your choice, and insophia Owen the top menu bar, select **Save**.
+1. Under **User scope**, enter a new username and password of your choice, and in the top menu bar, select **Save**.
 Make a note of the username and password for later.

 ## Configure the git client and clone the web app source code